JonathanPiaget/jomakub/README.md

 Watch the introduction video and read more at [omakub.org](https://omakub.org).

 ## Difference from the main repository
-- install, update and delete firefox developper edition.
-This application is set as the default browser.
+- firefox is the default browser
 - changed dock applications to suits my needs

 ## Contributing to the documentation